repairvision/repairvision.github.io/_pages/configuration/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step45 }}: ReVision Configuration </figcaption>
 </figure>

-Actually, ReVision can generate edit rules from concrete modeling examples.
+ReVision can generate edit rules from concrete modeling examples.
 A modeling example is translated into a graph pattern, which can be further modified and annotated by an edit rule developer.
 Such graph patterns are then combined into edit rules.
 Fig. {{ fig_step46 }} shows the catalog for the graph patterns, which can be opened for editing in a graphical editor.